reduxjs/redux/docs/tutorials/quick-start/quick-start-part-3.md

 You can also [clone the same project from this Github repo](https://github.com/markerikson/redux-quickstart-example-app).
 After cloning the repo, you can install the tools for the project with `npm install`, and start it with `npm start`.

-If you'd like to see the final version of what we're going to build, you can check out the **TODO `rough-final-version` branch**, or [look at the final version in this CodeSandbox](https://codesandbox.io/s/github/markerikson/redux-quickstart-example-app/tree/rough-final-version).
+If you'd like to see the final version of what we're going to build, you can check out the **`tutorial-steps` branch**, or [look at the final version in this CodeSandbox](https://codesandbox.io/s/github/markerikson/redux-quickstart-example-app/tree/tutorial-steps).

 > We'd like to thank [Tania Rascia](https://www.taniarascia.com/), whose [Using Redux with React](https://www.taniarascia.com/redux-react-guide/) tutorial helped inspire the example in this page.
 It also uses her [Primitive UI CSS starter](https://taniarascia.github.io/primitive/) for styling.